Hearing loss is being partly or totally unable to hear sound in one or both ears.

 - Hole in the eardrum

-- Scar on the eardrum from repeat infections
+- Scar on the eardrum from repeated infections

 Sensorineural hearing loss (SNHL) occurs when the tiny hair cells (nerve endings) that detect sound in the ear are injured, diseased, do not work correctly, or have died.
 This type of hearing loss often cannot be reversed.